• Skip to primary navigation

 cutting pastry into pretzel or sticks for making covrigei

-• Best tip: use two baking trays, it makes the workflow quicker and easier.
+The best tip is to use two baking sheets; it makes the workflow quicker and easier.
 While the first batch of pastry is in the oven, use the time to cut the second batch and place the covrigei on a second baking tray.

-• Leave the freshly baked pastry rest on the baking tray for 5-10 minutes before transferring to wire racks.
-The snacks are still very fragile, and they might break if you try to move them too soon.
+Leave the freshly baked pastry to rest on the baking tray for 5-10 minutes before transferring it to wire racks.
+The snacks are still very fragile and might break if you try to move them too soon.

-• Use unsalted butter, as it will be easier to control the salt amount you are using.
-If using salted butter, add less salt at first, taste the pastry and add more if necessary.
+Use unsalted butter, as it will be easier to control the salt amount.
+If using salted butter, add less salt at first, taste the pastry, and add more if necessary.
 Do that after adding the feta cheese, which is quite salty as well.

-• Use a block of feta cheese and crumble it yourself.
-It is easily done in one minute and tastes much much better than already crumbled feta.
+You can use a block of feta cheese and crumble it yourself.
+It is easy to do in one minute and tastes much better than already crumbled feta.

-• Before rolling the pastry, divide it into several portions.
-Keep one portion for rolling, but wrap the remaining ones with cling film/plastic wrap and refrigerate them.
-If they are left on the counter they might get too soft by the time you roll them and that will make the rolling process more difficult.
+Before rolling the pastry, divide it into several portions.
+Keep one portion for rolling, but wrap the remaining ones with cling film or plastic wrap and refrigerate them.
+If they are left on the counter, they might get too soft by the time you roll them, making the rolling process more difficult.

 Romanian saratele with seeds in a glass